 Swimmer's ear is also known as otitis externa.
 The most common cause of this infection is bacteria invading the skin inside your ear canal.
 Usually you can treat swimmer's ear with eardrops.
 Prompt treatment can help prevent complications and more-serious infections.

-Swimmer's ear symptoms are usually mild at first, but they may get worse if your infection isn't treated or spreads.
+Swimmer's ear symptoms are usually mild at first, but they can worsen if your infection isn't treated or spreads.
 Doctors often classify swimmer's ear according to mild, moderate and advanced stages of progression.

 Mild signs and symptoms